Fishing Author And Sponsored Angler

 - Gary likes spin gear for it’s ability to cast light lure further.
 He couples a 3-6 kg rod with a size 40 reel and 10-12lb braided line.
 He likes the solid glass tipped rods for this style of fishing and uses 3-7 kg fluorocarbon leaders for best results.

-Gary’s Best Bass Fishing Lures
+Gary’s Best Flathead Fishing Lures

 - ZMan paddle tail or curly tail plastics are effective on TT Snakelock jig heads and can be worked a little faster than normal and hopped through the weed until you reach the sand, then ripped and burned.
 Let them sink to the bottom and let them sit for a while and let the tail waft in the water before moving the lure again.